A foundation for deductive mathematics: Logical domains, and quantification

 Next, quantification.
-A binary function on \(A\) is empty if and only if the restriction to every \(f^{-1}[b]\) is empty.
-Since each \(f^{-1}[b]\) is a set, there is a binary function that implements ``is the restriction to \(f^{-1}[b]\) empty?''.
-The outputs of these define a binary function on \(B\), and the function on \(A\) is empty if and only if this function is always `yes'.
+A 2-valued function on \(A\) is empty if and only if the restriction to every \(f^{-1}[b]\) is empty.
+Since each \(f^{-1}[b]\) is a set, there are 2-valued functions on \(\PP[f^{-1}[b]]\) that detects emptyness of the restriction.
+The outputs of these define a 2-valued function on \(B\), and the function on \(A\) is empty if and only if this function is always `yes'.
 Or equivalently, if the negation is empty.
-But since \(B\) is a set there is a binary function on \(\PP[B]\) that detects this.
+But since \(B\) is a set there is a 2-valued function on \(\PP[B]\) that detects this.
 Putting these together gives an empty-detecting function on \(\PP[A]\).

-Comment: in the literature the domains \(f^{-1}[b]\) are sometimes thought of as a ``family of sets, indexed by the set \(B\)''.
-In these terms the Proposition asserts that the union of such a family is a set.
+In the literature the domains \(f^{-1}[b]\) are sometimes thought of as ``a family of sets, indexed by the set \(B\)''.
+In these terms the Lemma asserts that the union of such a family is a set.